somework/p2p-path-finder/README.md

   * `PathFinderService`, a façade that applies filters, builds the search graph and returns `PathResult` aggregates complete with `PathLeg` breakdowns.

-The path finder accepts tolerance values as either PHP floats or decimal strings.
-Supplying string tolerances (for example `'0.9999999999999999'`) preserves the full precision of the input without depending on floating-point formatting.
+The path finder accepts tolerance values exclusively as decimal strings.
+Supplying numeric-string tolerances (for example `'0.9999999999999999'`) preserves the full precision of the input without depending on floating-point formatting.
 Internally all tolerances are normalised to 18 decimal places before calculating the amplifier used by the search heuristic.

 The separation allows you to extend or replace either layer (e.g. load orders from an API or swap in a different search algorithm) without leaking implementation details.